AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo1.rst

    In this demo, a simple calculator should be designed.

-   We use a very simple example, as you probally understand the specifications even with spending a lot of text on it
+   We use a very simple example, as you probably understand the specifications even with spending a lot of text on it.

 The requirements, for the simple calculator
 -------------------------------------------